-Cala ‘n Bosch bars are centred around the marina.
-If you want live music, try Tom’s Bar, which is open until midnight each night, and for a bit of karaoke or a quiz, Chaplin’s is the place to be.
-It’s open until 4am most nights.
+Cala'n Bosch bars are centred around the marina.
+If you want live music, try Tom's Bar, which is open until midnight each night.

-Bars in Punta Prima, Menorca’s hidden gem, are along the seafront, and usually serve food as well.
+Bars in Punta Prima, Menorca's hidden gem, are along the seafront, and usually serve food as well.
 This is a quiet resort, and most places close at 11pm or midnight.
-Casa Fermin is one of the most established Punta Prima bars, and has welcomed guests since 1952.
+Restaurante Casa Fermin is one of the most established Punta Prima bars, and has welcomed guests since 1952.
 It serves traditional Mediterranean food, as well as cocktails.
-For tapas, drinks, or a full three-course dinner, try Restaurant Sancora at the far end of the beach, where you’ll enjoy incredible views of the sea, as well as great food.

 Binibeca beach bar, or Los Bucaneros, is a great place to go for the best sunsets on the island.
 You'll enjoy beers, wines and good bar food in a laid back atmosphere.
 Opening hours vary, but it usually serves until 11pm.

-If you’re a little further along at Binbeca vell, bars are slightly limited, but top quality.
-Delaney’s Binibeca is reputed to serve the best paella in Menorca, andyou’ll find it on Passeig Maritim Binibeca, with opening hours from10am to 11pm every day.
+If you're a little further along at Binbeca vell, bars are slightly limited, but top quality.
+Delaney's Cafe & Bar is reputed to serve the best paella in Menorca, andyou'll find it on Passeig Maritim Binibeca, with opening hours from10am to 11pm every day.

 Arenal de Castell bars and restaurants are mostly clustered on the seafront.
 White's Bar has good cocktails and a tasty seafood menu, and La Paella has a lovely seafront spot, that's perfect for lingering over dinner and wine.
 Most bars and restaurants are open until 10 or 11pm.